duanefields/serverless-coffeescript/README.md

 # serverless-coffeescript

-A quick and dirty plugin for serverless to compile coffee-script files into javascript at deploy time.
-Shameless cribbed from https://github.com/serverless/serverless-babel-plugin.
+A quick and dirty plugin for the [Serverless Framework](https://serverless.com/) to compile coffee-script files into javascript at deploy time.
+Shamelessly cribbed from https://github.com/serverless/serverless-babel-plugin.

 ## Setup